An easy and super-summery recipe for cherry vanilla crisp.

 - 8 Tablespoons (1 stick) butter, diced

-- To make the filling: Preheat the oven to 375°F with a rack in the middle.
+Preheat the oven to 375°F with a rack in the middle.
 In a large bowl, toss together the cherries, sugar, cornstarch, vanilla extract and lemon juice until well combined.
-Set eight half-pint canning jars on a heavy, rimmed baking sheet and divide the filling equally among them.
+Set eight wide-mouth half-pint canning jars on a heavy, rimmed baking sheet and divide the filling equally among them.

-- To make the topping: In a medium bowl, combine the oats, flour, muscovado sugar, and salt.
+In a medium bowl, combine the oats, flour, muscovado or brown sugar, and salt.
 Stir together thoroughly.
 Add the diced butter and, using your fingers, pinch the ingredients together until they form a cohesive, crumbly topping and no lumps of butter or loose bits of flour or sugar are left.
 Divide the topping evenly among the jars.